Franzzzzzzzz/photoelasticity3Dsimulator/README.md

 The polarisation can be given as a single number, corresponding to the angle from horizontal of the fast axis of a linear polariser, or one of the words "horizontal", "vertical", "right", "left", the latter two corresponding to circular polarisation.

-- `mesh`: filename of the mesh to use for the FEM.
+### Virtual detector parameters
+The detector always points towards (0,0,0).

+- `detector`: object defining the detector.
+Contains:
   - `image size: [width, height]`: size of the image to produce, in pixels.
   - `pixel size`: physical size of the pixels of the image (in distance unit).
+  - `distance`: distance between the center and the detector.
+  - `azymuth`: angle between the center of the detector and the x-axis.

+### Display and calculation parameters

 - `display size: [width, height]`: size of the display, in pixels.
 The displayed imahe is interpolated from the ray calculation on the image size.
 - `sampling`: integer, default:100.
 Sampling rate for the ray propagation.
 - `strategy`: modify the internal calculation performed by the software.
 The following are currently defined:
   - LINEAR_NEARESTNEIGHBOUR: equidistant sampling along the ray within the grain, each point is allocated the stress in the "nearest" tetrahedron, calculated from the center of mass of the tetrahedron.